saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 - all snapshots that don't have a baseline image, marked as "For Review".
 - all snapshots that have a baseline image where Sauce Visual detected a difference.
 These snapshots can only come from [Subsequent Test Executions](#subsequent-test-execution-review) and are also marked as "For Review".
-- all snapshots that have previously been accepted and are marked as "Approved".

 The amount in "Accept All (_number_)" will show you how many snapshots will be affected.